The Dying Light of Divinity

 Guilliam Fallow

-Do not call him that, nor even make a passing remark about it.
+The Prodigy, the Hero of the Cosmos, Last Survivor of Vastaria.
+Do not call him that, not even make a passing remark about it.

 Runo Fylsworth